Highway-Kebabbery/Job-Scraper/README.md

     * **Selenium:** Selenium was required to deal with dynamically loaded webpages.
 It allows me to wait to collect the html until everything I need has loaded, and it is also a widely used and well-vetted tool for this job.
     * **Beautiful Soup:** Beautiful Soup is a widely-used library for parsing html.
 * **Termux:** Termux is an emulated command line providing a Linux environment on an Android phone.
 I chose to implement this application with Termux because it has tools to execute functions like periodic background execution and scheduling, it does not require rooting the Android device, and, although I did have a lot to learn about using the Linux functions available on Termux, I did not need to learn about native Android development.
 Furthermore, using Termux allowed me to host this application on my phone, which means that I do not need to leave my computer on 24/7 to run such a simple task.
 It is incredibly convenient.
-    * **`cronie`:** The `cron(ie)` package allows for *periodic* scheduling of tasks. *i.e.* Executing the web scraper every 3 hours.
+    * **`cronie`:** The `cron(ie)` package allows for *periodic* scheduling of tasks. *i.e.* Executing the web scraper every 3 hours or running the daily notification python script each morning at 1000.
-    * **`at`:** The `at` package allows for the scheduling of single-occurrence events, such as sending the daily notifications at 1000 and subsequently cleaning up the shell scripts that sent them.
-* **Bash:** Bash shell scripts were used to to automate the setup of the Termux environment upon installation, to set up the cronjob that runs the application, and to store instructions for notifications to be executed after the Python script finished executing.
+* **Bash:** Bash shell scripts were used to to automate the setup of the Termux environment upon installation and to set up the cronjobs that run the application.
 * **JSON:** .json files were a natural choice for storing the results of each execution for comparison at a later time.
+* **Text:** Text files were used to store Termux commands to be accessed later byy the daily notification python script.

 *****
 *****